edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * Many properties of the NURBS can be determined directly from the polygon.
 These can be used to build other polygons.
 * Calculating curves and surfaces we don't need limits how much we can build before FreeCAD overloads and crashes.
 * I could spend a long time learning to nest objects inside of each other, but FreeCAD is not completely consistent as it is, and i'm not sure i even know _yet_ what the best nesting strategy is (i am aware of several competing methods).
 * in the meantime, i have complete freedom to name all the objects and organize them in folders as i like.
-It is actually really annoying when FreeCAD moves stuff around (for example when mirroring a surface)
+It is actually really annoying when FreeCAD moves stuff around in the model tree (for example when mirroring a surface)

 -hold here while editing- Below are the rest of the pictures for the tutorial, i will complete the step descriptions ASAP, thanks for reading!